mellowagain/rpc-wine/README.md

 ## Installation

+Some users have provided distro packages for this library:

+* Arch Linux: [`discord-rpc-wine-git`](https://aur.archlinux.org/packages/discord-rpc-wine-git/) by @999eagle

-Installation of this library can be done with a few simple steps.
+If your distro isn't listed above, the library can still be installed with a few simple steps.

 #### Dependencies